boegel/MICA/README.md

 A set of tutorial slides on MICA, which were presented at IISWC-2007 are available from the MICA website.

-* Disclaimer
+# Disclaimer
 ------------

-This software was only tested on Linux/x86.
-Anyone who wants to use it on a different platform supported by Pin is free to do so, but should expect problems...
+Currently, this software is only tested on Linux/x86 and Pin-2.10-45467.
+Anyone who wants to use it on a different platform supported by Pin is free to do so, but should expect problems.
+We work on adapting MICA on newer Pin versions.

 Any problem reports or questions are welcome at kenneth.hoste@ugent.be .

-* Compilation
+# Compilation
 --------------

 The easiest way to compile MICA is to add unzip/untar mica_vXYZ.tar.gz to the source/tools